planet-lia/lia-docs/content/getting-started.md

 ##### *Commands:* [*bot*](/lia-cli/#bot), [*play*](/lia-cli/#play)

-Wait until the game is generated and voila, the replay is opened for the generated game!
+After running the commands above, wait until the game is generated and voila, the replay is opened for the generated game!
 Also a new directory named John is created inside the unzipped Lia-SDK folder.
 This folder contains all the code for your bot.
 We will dig into it in the next section.